BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 general contracting and design related expert designations, the Cheyenne County, Kansas Construction Expert Directory delivers a comprehensive construction and design expert support solution to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
-BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house resources which include construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the firm brings specialized expertise and local capabilities to the Cheyenne County region.
+With over 4500 construction defect and claims related expert witness designations, the Cheyenne County, Kansas Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides general construction investigation, trial and claims support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+Employing in house resources which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings a wealth of experience and local capabilities to Cheyenne County and the surrounding areas.

 Construction Expert Witness News & Info